iltommi/qdb-documentation/source/reference/wrpme_httpd.rst

                     "count":
                     {
                         "type":"number",
-                        "description":"the current number of entries in the cluster", "required":true
+                        "description":"the total number of entries on the node", "required":true
                     },
-                    "paged_count":
+                    "resident_count":
                     {
                         "type":"number",
-                        "description":"the entries on the cluster that are paged to disk", "required":true
+                        "description":"the current number of entries resident in memory on the node", "required":true
                     },
                     "max_count":
                     {
                         "type":"number",
-                        "description":"the maximum allowed count of entries in memory", "required":true
+                        "description":"the maximum allowed resident count of entries on the node", "required":true
                     },
                     "size":
                     {
                         "type":"number",
-                        "description":"the current amount of data, in bytes, managed by the cluster", "required":true
+                        "description":"the total amount of data, in bytes, managed by the node", "required":true
                     },
+                    "resident_size":
+                    {
+                        "type":"number",
+                        "description":"the current number amount of data, in bytes, resident in memory on the node", "required":true
+                    },
                     "max_size":
                     {
                         "type":"number",
-                        "description":"the maximum allowed amount of data in memory", "required":true
+                        "description":"the maximum allowed resident amount of data on the node", "required":true
                     },
                     "add_count":
                     {
                         "type":"number",
-                        "description":"the total number of adds performed on the cluster", "required":true
+                        "description":"the total number of adds performed on the node", "required":true
                     },
                     "get_update_count":
                     {
                         "type":"number",
-                        "description":"the total number of adds performed on the cluster", "required":true
+                        "description":"the total number of adds performed on the node", "required":true
                     },
                     "update_count":
                     {
                         "type":"number",
-                        "description":"the total number of updates performed on the cluster", "required":true
+                        "description":"the total number of updates performed on the node", "required":true
                     },
+                    "compare_and_swap_count":
+                    {
+                        "type":"number",
+                        "description":"the total number of compare and swaps performed on the node", "required":true
+                    },
                     "remove_count":
                     {
                         "type":"number",
-                        "description":"the total number of removals performed on the cluster", "required":true
+                        "description":"the total number of removals performed on the node", "required":true
                     },
                     "get_count":
                     {
                         "type":"number",
-                        "description":"the total number of gets performed on the cluster", "required":true
+                        "description":"the total number of gets performed on the node", "required":true
                     },
                     "eviction_count":
                     {
                         "type":"number",
-                        "description":"the number of entries that have been evicted", "required":true
+                        "description":"the number of entries that have been evicted on the node", "required":true
                     },
                     "pagein_count":
                     {
                         "type":"number",
-                        "description":"the number of entries that have been paged in", "required":true
+                        "description":"the number of entries that have been paged in on the node", "required":true
+                    },
+                    "total_failures":
+                    {
+                        "type":"number",
+                        "description":"the number of failures on the node", "required":true
                     }
                 }